angular/angular/aio/content/guide/attribute-directives.md

 <code-example path="attribute-directives/src/app/app.component.html" linenums="false" title="src/app/app.component.html (color)" region="color"></code-example>

-The `[myHighlight]` attribute binding both applies the highlighting directive to the `<p>` element and sets the directive's highlight color with a property binding.
+The `[appHighlight]` attribute binding both applies the highlighting directive to the `<p>` element and sets the directive's highlight color with a property binding.
-You're re-using the directive's attribute selector (`[myHighlight]`) to do both jobs.
+You're re-using the directive's attribute selector (`[appHighlight]`) to do both jobs.
 That's a crisp, compact syntax.

-You'll have to rename the directive's `highlightColor` property to `myHighlight` because that's now the color property binding name.
+You'll have to rename the directive's `highlightColor` property to `appHighlight` because that's now the color property binding name.

 <code-example path="attribute-directives/src/app/highlight.directive.2.ts" linenums="false" title="src/app/highlight.directive.ts (renamed to match directive selector)" region="color-2"></code-example>

 This is disagreeable.
-The word, `myHighlight`, is a terrible property name and it doesn't convey the property's intent.
+The word, `appHighlight`, is a terrible property name and it doesn't convey the property's intent.

 {@a input-alias}